Can I Put Tile on the Fireplace?

 Both glass and metal stand up to high temperatures and have been well tested in the kitchen as some of the most popular choices for the backsplash.

-You can also use stone look tile that looks every bit as great as stone but is made of porcelain or quartz.
+You can also use stone look tile that looks every bit as great as stone but is made of porcelain.
 They are available in extra-large sizes so you can add a bit of a modern sensibility to your fireplace.